CardiolRx in Recurrent Pericarditis (MAVERIC Phase-3)

 Study Description

-Double-blind, randomised, placebo-controlled Phase-3 trial.
-The primary objective is to assess whether patients with IL-1 blocker-dependent recurrent pericarditis can discontinue IL-1 blocker therapy and remain free of recurrence while receiving CardiolRx.
+Double-blind, randomized, placebo-controlled Phase-3 trial.
+The primary objective is to assess whether patients remain free of pericarditis recurrence while receiving CardiolRx.

 Connect with a study center